Surbhisinghal1234/pokemon-app/README.md

 # Pokémon App

 Welcome to the Pokémon App!
-This web application allows users to view Pokémon data, interact with Pokémon cards, and filter the Pokémon list based on various criteria.
+This web application allows users to view Pokémon data, interact with Pokémon cards, and filter the Pokémon cards based on the Pokémon's name.

 ## Live Demo